aziele/fasta-github-analysis/README.md

 ### 3. Repository-search filtering

 **Broad and targeted search hits are filtered differently.** `04_filter_repositories.py` provisionally retains all repositories identified by at least one targeted query.
-Repositories found only by the unrestricted `fasta` query are retained at this stage only if their repository name contains a FASTA-like term.
+Repositories found only by the unrestricted `fasta` query are retained at this stage only if their repository name contains a FASTA-like term, reducing obvious false positives before metadata-based review.

-Known lexical collisions involving `FastAPI`, `fastai` and `FastAlign` are identified but targeted hits are not yet removed.
+Known lexical collisions involving `FastAPI`, `fastai` and `FastAlign` are identified, but targeted hits are not yet removed.
 Their final classification is deferred until independent file and code evidence and repository metadata are available.

 ### 4. GitHub code search